☰ In This Section

 Adjunct Faculty | r-bergen@bethel.edu | Started at Bethel: 2013

 Randy's primary job as associate provost is to help ensure the academic quality of all adult undergraduate, seminary, and graduate programs.
-Before becoming an academic administrator, he was a psychology professor with research interests in academic success and failure.
+Before becoming an academic administrator, he was a psychology professor with research interests in academic success and resilience in the wake of failure.

 Neil Best